jihenBouguerra/CRUD-in-PHP/README.md

 # CRUD in PHP

-this ia mainly an example of how to use the crud and the pattern mvc in php
+this is mainly an example of how to use the crud and the pattern mvc in php

 this form will allow you to save the data